tokio-rs/website/content/tokio/tutorial/select.md

 # `tokio::select!`

-The `tokio::select!` macro allows waiting on muliple async computations and returns when a **single** computation completes.
+The `tokio::select!` macro allows waiting on multiple async computations and returns when a **single** computation completes.

 For example: